chukiagosoftware/software-engineer-blog/hugo-blog/content/_index.md

 architecture.
 Netlify has a nice build image for Python and static sites.
 This is not a static site generator like Jekyll or Hugo, but rather a microblog.

+Again, the above is not true.
+This is a Go Hugo static microblog which is published via Github Actions to a Github Pages.

+The conversion was done with the help of Grok to provide some handy Python scripts.

 ### The Future :crystal_ball:

-I plan to add more content, add Github emojis back in using the Go templating.
+I plan to add more content, add Github emojis back in using the proper Go templating.

 ~~I also plan to migrate to Hugo or another static site generator.~~

 Actually, this migration is done.
 This is now a Go Hugo site.
+Did I mention that?

 ### The Links :link: